AstunTechnology/python-basics/regular-expressions.md

 Emails Example
 --------------

-Suppose you want to find the email address inside the string 'xyz alice-b@google.com purple monkey'.
+Suppose you want to find the email address inside the string ' purple alice-b@google.com monkey dishwasher'.
 We'll use this as a running example to demonstrate more regular expression features.
 Here's an attempt using the pattern r'\\w+@\\w+':